-H0b: (corollary) Some CMS types are risk factors for compromise.
+H0b: (corollary) Some CMS types are risk factors for compromice

+H0c: (corollary) Some CMS add-ons are risk factors for compromise.

 H1: Some server types are risk factors for compromise.

 There are several reasons why servers running CMSes may be compromised more often.
 First, CMSes simplify configuration by reducing technical barriers, which means that they are often administered by non-experts.
 This could lead to a greater chance for server misconfiguration.
 Second, CMS platforms are a form of software monoculture, exhibiting common vulnerabilities in both the underlying code and the default configurations.
 We also expect some CMS platforms to be more secure than others.
+For similar reasons, we expect some CMS add-on software, which adds customization to the standard platform, will also increase the likelihood of infection